oishik25/2D_Hand_Pose_Estimation_UNET/README.md

 ## Exploratory Data Analysis

 I have performed PCA on images and then true keypoints and considered first two principal components.
 Then the plot was done plotting PC-1 vs PC-2.

 PCA Plot of images:

 ![PCA Plot for Images](images/pca_images.png)

 PCA Plot of True keypoints:

 ![PCA Plot of True Keypoints](images/pca_keypoint_true.png)

 ## Training

 Training is done at first with 146 epoch and then with 250 epoch.
-In all 2 cases batch size for training is 48. rest pof the configuration can be found in config.py file in utils folder.
+In all 2 cases batch size for training is 48. rest of the configuration can be found in config.py file in utils folder.

 ## Model